Srinivasa314/neptune-lang/neptune-book/src/documentation/task.md

 * ```monitor(chan)```

-    Sends the task to chan when the task has completed or is killed
+    When the task is completed or killed it sends the task to the channel `chan`.

 * ```link(task2)```